The Most Beautiful Beaches Along Oregon's Magnificent Coastline

 Fort Stevens State Park

-The epic final scene of the classic 1985 film The Goonies was actually filmed about 20 miles south of here in Cannon Beach, but you won’t find a better place to satisfy your adventurous gawk at a spooky old shipwreck while brackish ocean breeze pummels any exposed skin.
+The epic final scene of the classic 1985 film The Goonies was actually filmed about 20 miles south of here in Cannon Beach, but you won’t find a better place to satisfy your adventurous spirit and gawk at a spooky old shipwreck while brackish ocean breeze pummels any exposed skin.
 The area near the mouth of the Columbia River -- which divides Oregon and Washington and drains into the Pacific in nearby Astoria -- has for centuries earned a reputation as a widow-making death trap for ships of all sizes, and the Peter Iredale met its end on this very beach in October of 1906.
 You can walk right up to it at low tide, and the surrounding state park offers a variety of hikeable trails as well as bike rentals, campsites, and a 9-hole disc golf course to putz around on when the edibles finally kick in and the Iredale’s vibes become a bit too menacing.

 Of the many tell-tale signs that help Portlanders identify a gaggle of tourists in their midst, few are as easily recognizable as an immaculate neon-green sweatshirt with the words “Seaside, Oregon” stamped on the front.
 And who can blame them for falling for the charms of this bizarre, distinctly Oregonian enclave of boardwalk kitsch and #saltlife indoctrination?
 If you’re all-in on taking your grandparents, your kids, or your girlfriend on an oceanside stroll with a big old bag of taffy in hand whilst doing your best to avoid young Bay Area tourists, this is where you want to be.